Sechorda/secOS/README.md

 # Summary
 [wiki / docs](https://github.com/Sechorda/secOS/wiki)<br>

-secOS is a minimalist and custom Linux distribution designed for security professionals.
-It comes pre-configured with a suite of reconnaissance and infrastructure management tools with a goal to keep configurations simple.
+secOS is a Debian-based Linux distribution for cybersecurity researchers.
+It combines essential penetration testing and bug bounty tools into a pre-configured metaframework, emphasizing minimalism and efficiency.
+The lightweight design enables security practitioners to focus on testing rather than setup and configuration.
 ---

 # Build secOS